NASA · ARTEMIS PROGRAM · HUMANS BACK TO THE MOON

 Speed and Competition

 Gateway added complexity and time to every crewed mission — astronauts had to rendezvous with the station before descending, adding days and mission risk.
-Project Ignition puts infrastructure on the surface directly, cutting the mission profile.
+The Moon Base puts infrastructure on the surface directly, cutting the mission profile.
 The pivot was also explicitly driven by the race against China's 2035 ILRS target.

 Infrastructure First

-Starting 2027, robotic landers will deliver power systems, communications arrays, science packages, and eventually habitat modules to the south pole ahead of crews.
+Starting in 2026 with Moon Base I, II and III, a steady stream of commercial robotic landers will deliver rovers, power systems, communications arrays, science packages, and eventually habitat modules to the south pole ahead of crews.
 This mirrors how the International Space Station was built — robots and cargo first, then long-duration human habitation.

 ESA's HALO module